Best Practice Certification

-- To enable your organisation to become a potential winner of the International Best Practice Competition’s – Pioneer in Excellence Prize – awarded to organisation(s) that have had the most best practices assessed at 5-Stars ★ ★ ★ ★ ★ or above within a one year period (31 December 2021 is the deadline for 2021).
+- To enable your organisation to become a potential winner of the International Best Practice Competition’s – Pioneer in Excellence Prize – awarded to organisation(s) that have had the most best practices assessed at 4-Stars, 5-Stars and 6-Stars and above within a one year period.

 - Promotion of your best practice on the Best Practice Improvement Resource (BPIR.com) and in social media to a global audience.